Jacksonville Grand Prix

 Check out our 5 Step Fit Process!
 Our knowledgeable employees go through our expert shoe fitting for each and every customer!

-When you purchase items at our stores, you receive points.
-When you receive 300 points, you will get a $30 store credit!
+When you purchase non sale items at our stores, you receive points.
+When you reach 250 points on non-discounted merchandise, you will get a $25 store credit!

 Check here for information on upcoming events and clinics!